gravitational/workshop/k8sprod.md

 $ kubectl replace -f deployment-update.yaml
 ```

-In the next window, let's try to to see if we got any service downtime:
+In the next window, let's try to see if we got any service downtime:

 ```bash
 curl http://delay:5000